 There is no business sector in this world that has been or is not being continuously affected by technology.
-While technology has helped reprographics to upscale, increase profitability, increase efficiency and create better results, it has also been detrimental in some ways to their business as reprography industry lost smaller clients to escalating costs, thinning profit margins and in-house services.
+While technology has helped reprographics to upscale, increase profitability, increase efficiency and create better results, it has also been detrimental in some ways to their business as the reprography industry lost smaller clients to escalating costs, thinning profit margins and in-house services.
 The availability of digital formats and sleeker small scale availability of printing, photographing and other reprography equipment has slowed down the industry in major ways.

 Colours: Yes, Colours.
 Today’s businesses prefer coloured printing as it helps to enhance clarity and reduce mistakes.
-Though many businesses still use black and white workflows, the productivity of modern day inkjet technology based colour printers is unmatched.
+Though many businesses still use black and white workflows, the productivity of modern-day inkjet technology-based colour printers is unmatched.